kvdomingo/kengpt/README.md

 ## Legacy Code

-Chatbot UI was recently updated to its 2.0 version.
+KenGPT was recently updated to its 2.0 version.

 The code for 1.0 can be found on the `legacy` branch.

 ## Updating

-In your terminal at the root of your local Chatbot UI repository, run:
+In your terminal at the root of your local KenGPT repository, run:

 ```bash
 npm run update